How to Get More Plumbing Leads in 2026

 Here's what actually drives plumbing leads for an independent contractor — with specific tactics for each channel.

-1. Google Maps — your #1 lead source
+1. Google Business Profile and the local pack — your #1 lead source

 More plumbing leads come from Google Maps than any other channel for most independent contractors.
 When someone searches "plumber near me" or "emergency plumber [city]," the local map pack is what they see first.
 Businesses listed in the local map pack reportedly receive up to 70% more calls and website clicks compared to those outside of it.